Murder of Rhys Jones: Arrests and investigation

-Detectives arrested and later released four people aged between 15 and 19 in connection with the crime.
+Four people aged between 15 and 19 were arrested and later released in connection with the crime.
 Two further arrests (both teenagers) were made, but both suspects were soon released on bail pending further enquiries.
 The police appealed to the public for information, stating that they needed help in finding those who had committed the crime.
 The murder weapon was described as a black handgun with a long barrel.
 More than 300 officers and gun crime specialists were deployed in the hunt for the killer.

 Steve and Melanie Jones made a fresh appeal for witnesses to come forward on 19 September, four weeks after the murder, which was reconstructed on Crimewatch on 26 September.
 In the episode, Melanie Jones appealed directly to the murderer's mother to turn her son in.
 It led to 12 people calling into the programme, all of whom gave police the same name.
 Despite reports that the killer's name was widely known and had appeared on internet sites and in graffiti, police continued their appeal for witnesses to come forward.

 On 15 April 2008, Merseyside police confirmed that 11 people (all aged between 17 and 25) had been arrested in connection with the murder.
 Six more suspects of a similar age were arrested the next day in connection with the murder; one for murder and the other five for assisting an offender.
 One of these men had already been charged with possessing a firearm.
 All six of them were remanded in custody by Liverpool Magistrates on 17 April 2008.
 Another man was charged in connection with the case on 18 April 2008, and remanded the same day.